jnysteen/FileTypeIdentifier/README.md

 ## Use cases

-I will personally be using this project when...:
+I am personally using this project for...:

 * ... quickly determining whether a file is a type of file my application can handle or not.
 * ... determining the type of files received in web services, where the extension of the file might not match the actual file type.